-Due to the current size and scale of the Company's operations, there are currently only two (2) independent Non-Executive Directors on the Board, being John Bovard and Richard Willson.
+Due to the current size and scale of the Company's operations, there are currently only two (2) independent Non-Executive Directors on the Board, being John Bovard and Richard Willson, in accordance with the ASX guidelines.
 Non-Executive Chairman Brian Moller and Executive Director Nicholas Mather are not currently considered independent for various reasons.